Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Straight.LeadTimeCalculate` controls whether the projectile need to calculate the lead time of the target when firing.
 Note that this will not affect the facing of the turret.
   - `Trajectory.Straight.OffsetCoord` controls the offsets of the target.
 Projectile will aim at this position to attack.
 It also supports `Inaccurate=yes` and `Trajectory.Straight.LeadTimeCalculate=true` on this basis.
   - `Trajectory.Straight.RotateCoord` controls whether to rotate the projectile's firing direction within the angle bisector of `Trajectory.Straight.OffsetCoord` according to the weapon's `Burst`.
 Set to 0 to disable this function.
   - `Trajectory.Straight.MirrorCoord` controls whether `Trajectory.Straight.OffsetCoord` need to mirror the lateral value to adapt to the current burst index.
+At the same time, the rotation direction calculated by `Trajectory.Straight.RotateCoord` will also be reversed, and the rotation angle between each adjacent projectile on each side will not change as a result.
   - `Trajectory.Straight.UseDisperseBurst` controls whether the calculation of `Trajectory.Straight.RotateCoord` is based on its superior's `Trajectory.Disperse.WeaponBurst` of the dispersed trajectory, rather than `Burst` of the weapon.
 If this value is not appropriate, it will result in unsatisfactory visual displays.
   - `Trajectory.Straight.AxisOfRotation` controls the rotation axis when calculating `Trajectory.Straight.RotateCoord`.
 The axis will rotates with the unit orientation or the vector that from target position to the source position.
   - `Trajectory.Straight.ProximityImpact` controls the initial proximity fuse times.
 When there are enough remaining times and the projectile approaches another valid target, it will detonate a warhead defined by `Trajectory.Straight.Warhead` on it.
 If the times is about to run out, it will detonate itself on the last attempt.
 This function can be cancelled by setting to 0.
 A negative integer means unlimited times.